 Hard-Boiled is pretty much the definition of Hong Kong action in all of its glory (and for all of its faults [which are few and easy to ignore]), and it’s the movie that taught me that very often violence is the best and only answer.

-I know it’s kind of a cheat to include two movies as one of my top ten picks, but my appreciation of each at this level is contingent on the existence of the other.
-I think Rocky is a better movie (and Rocky a better character) when you acknowledge what comes after his boxing career, and Rocky Balboa, a movie nearing the end of everything for him, is incredibly heartfelt but is obviously almost meaningless without its predecessor(s).
+I know it’s kind of a cheat to include two movies as one of my top ten picks, but my appreciation of each at this high of a level is contingent on the existence of the other.
+I think Rocky is a better movie (and Rocky a better character) when you acknowledge what comes after his boxing career, and Rocky Balboa, a movie nearing the end of everything for him, is incredibly heartfelt but doesn’t mean much without seeing its predecessor(s).

 3. Die Hard